 Questions should be directed to the Education and Scholarship Commission Co-Chairs: Sherry Koster, 612-247-0460

 The Richard Peterson EMT Endowment Fund

 Our friend Rich Peterson was an Emergency Medical Technician (EMT).
 He spent that part of his time helping people in distress and saving lives.
 We lost Rich after his valiant battle with cancer.
 His contributions to our community were many and he touched so many lives.

 The Galena Territory Foundation and the Peterson family established the Richard Peterson EMT Endowment Fund to provide financial assistance to people who wish to pursue certification as Emergency Medical Services personnel or advance their EMT level.

 Emergency service personnel are the first layer of response for the citizens in their district.
 They are often the first emergency personnel who walk through your door and arrive on the emergency scene.
-They arrive with the ambulance, render additional emergency treatment and transport to the hospital.
+They arrive with an ambulance, render additional emergency treatment, and transport to the hospital.

 To encourage certification in EMT training and to help cover the costs, this fund was established to assist individuals in the Scales Mound Fire Protection District and the Galena Area Emergency Medical Services District in pursuit of higher levels of education toward certification as EMT personnel in these Districts.

 The mission is to encourage others like Richard Peterson to serve as Emergency Medical Technicians (EMTs).

 For more information about the Richard Peterson EMT Endowment Fund contact Fran Peterson at 815-777-1484.

 Read more about how the Endowment can help you cover costs, click here.